anttikivi/unsung-anthem/README.md

 In addition to these packages, `cmake` and `ninja-build` can be installed.
 However, if they are not installed manually, the build script will download them.

-### Getting the Sources
+### Building Unsung Anthem

-First, create a directory for the Unsung Sources and switch to it
+First, create a directory for the Unsung Anthem sources and switch to it

     mkdir anthem-sources
     cd anthem-sources